At a glance

 Cilantro isn’t just a leafy herb that brightens dishes with its vibrant green color.
-This aromatic plant is also a rich source of nutrients with various health-promoting properties.
+This aromatic plant is also a rich source of nutrients that offer various health-promoting properties.

 What is cilantro?